Crochet Dog Collar Patterns

 - Make ties by chain stitching some of the yarn or taking strips of fabric and sewing them onto the collar at the top and bottom of each end.

 I hope this page on crochet dog collar patterns has been helpful to you.
-Of course, we'd love to see your handiwork - simply submit any photos via our homemade dog stuff page.
-Thanks - Jo!
+Feel free to let us know how!

 Return from Crochet Dog Collar Patterns to How to Make Dog Collars